 - Rating: Amazon ★★★★★ (4.6), Goodreads ★★★★ (4.0)

 This bible of English language teaching first came out nearly 40 years ago.
 Now in its 5th edition, it’s the other classic textbook on ELT methodology that you’ll find on every CELTA recommended reading list.
-It’s good for teachers who are just starting and it’s also a great reference for veteran teachers.
+It’s good for teachers who are just starting and it’s also a great reference for veteran instructors.

 The accompanying DVD includes classroom videos of experienced teachers in the UK, Mexico, and Turkey.